Delivery of Health Care; Kidney; Kidney Failure, Chronic; Liver; Nephrology; Risk; Transplantation; Living Donors

 Increasing living donation in a safe and effective manner is the only solution to the organ shortage.
-My research trys to examine how kidney donors assess risk and how this information can be better used by transplant centers when they evaluate possible living donors.
-Carrie Thieseen MD PhD (Yale) and I are currently conducting a muticenter study and are actively recruiting potential living donors.
+My research examines how kidney donors assess risk and how this information can be better used by transplant centers when they evaluate possible living donors.
+Carrie Thieseen MD PhD (Yale) and I are currently conducting a multicenter study and are in the analysis phase of this project, which is funded by the Greenwall Foundation.

 I am also conducting a clinical study that tests an FDA approved system Airseal (Surgiquest, Inc.) to determine if we can reduce pain from the kidney donor surgery.
-The study in currently uderway and actively recruiting patients.
+There is a known association between intra-abdominal hypertension and kidney dysfunction, thus, successfully performing donor nephrectomies at low-pressure may benefit both donors and recipients, as well as, providing important mechanistic insights into the mechanisms of intra-abdominal hypertension induced kidney injury.

 Unfortunately, kidneys don't last forever.
 There are new medications that may help some kidney transplant patients keep their kidney longer.
-We are conducting a clinical study using a complement inhibiator, eculizumab, to determine if we can stop antibodies from injuring kidneys.
-The study is still active, though it is closed to the recruitment of new patients.
+We are conducting a clinical study using a complement inhibitor, eculizumab, to determine if we can stop antibodies from injuring kidneys.
+The study was recently completed and the results are available at the American Journal of Transplantation website under early view publications and at clinicaltrials.gov.

 Extensive Research Description